-All atoms of a given element are identical to one another in mass and other properties, but the atoms of one element are different from the atoms of all other elements.
+All atoms of a given element are identical to one another

+The atoms of one element are different from the atoms of all other elements.

-Atoms of an element are not changed into atoms of a different element by chemical reactions; atoms are neither created nor destroyed in chemical reactions.
+Atoms cannot be changed, created or destroyed in chemical reactions.
 (As far as Dalton knew, they couldn't be changed at all).